Amisha-Ananda-Gowda/Cpp_Programs/README.md

 A program to reverse a given number

 # reversewhile.cpp
-A program to reverse a given number using while loop
+A program to reverse a given number using while loop.

 # sum.cpp
 A program to find sum